 3 Caitlin and Nancy were looking forward to their freshman year of high school, and both girls wanted to join the twirling squad.
 They fantasized about sitting together on the bus rides to football games, sharing thermoses of hot chocolate, and watching the football players exhaust themselves.
 The twirling squad performed at halftime and wore smart navy uniforms decorated with shiny brass buttons and gold fringe.

-4 Caitlin seemed to epitomize gracefulness as she twirled and danced in perfect rhythm.
-The intricate dance steps and baton maneuvers seemed effortless for Caitlin's lithe, muscular body because she had the physique of an athlete.
-Nancy's build was shorter and heavier, so her twirling moves never looked completely smooth.
-However, with Caitlin's spontaneous encouragement and subtle correction, Nancy's mistakes became negligible.
+4 Caitlin epitomized gracefulness as she twirled and danced in perfect rhythm.
+The intricate dance steps and baton maneuvers seemed effortless for Caitlin because she had the physique of an athlete.
+Nancy's build was shorter and heavier, and her twirling moves never looked completely smooth.
+However, with Caitlin's encouragement and subtle corrections, Nancy's mistakes became negligible.

 5 "I can't wait for tryouts!"
-Nancy exclaimed to Caitlin on the sultry summer days as they practiced on Nancy's asphalt driveway.
-The hazy 101-degree heat made the driveway ooze and sizzle like hot molasses, so practicing was impossible in the afternoon.
-Each morning and evening, the girls practiced until their errors became infrequent.
+Nancy exclaimed to Caitlin one sultry summer day as they practiced on Nancy's asphalt driveway.
+Today's hazy 95-degree heat made the driveway ooze like hot molasses so practicing was impossible in the afternoon.
+Each morning and late evening, the girls practiced until their errors became infrequent.

-6 Finally, the leaves starting turning scarlet and orange, and the sky seemed even bluer against the radiant autumn colors.
-The air smelled deliciously of frost and burning leaves and the cooler September weather in Maine made everyone feel a renewed mental quickness that had disappeared during the languid summer months.
+6 Finally, the leaves began to show touches of scarlet and orange, and the sky seemed even bluer against the radiant autumn colors.
+The air smelled deliciously of wood smoke and dry leaves and the cooler September weather made everyone feel a renewed mental quickness that had disappeared during the languid summer months.
 Wayward children and teenagers braced themselves for the beginning of school.

 7 Caitlin and Nancy purchased three-ring-binders, multi-pouched backpacks, and the latest styles in teenage fashion.
-Spunky Caitlin bought sequins-studded bellbottoms and multi-colored shirts, but Nancy had an inordinate preference for khaki skirts and camouflage pants.
+Color-loving Caitlin bought sequin-studded jeans and multi-colored shirts, but Nancy had an inordinate preference for plain polos and khaki pants.
 Nancy's bland taste really did exasperate Caitlin.

 9 "Nancy, I need to tell you something, and I hope you will understand," Caitlin said.